By Hester Swift

-Hester Swift is Foreign and International Law Librarian at the Institute of Advanced Legal Studies from London, United Kingdom.
+Hester Swift has been Foreign and International Law Librarian at the Institute of Advanced Legal Studies, University of London, since 2007.

 What is meant by comparative law?
 In the strict sense, it is the theoretical study of legal systems by comparison with each other, and has a tradition going back over a century.
 In recent years it has gained in practical importance for two reasons.
 The first is the increased globalization of world trade, involving the need to conduct business in unfamiliar legal systems.
-The second is the move towards harmonization of laws, and more recently towards codification within the European Union, where several legal traditions coexist.
-More loosely, there are publications and internet resources that assemble legal materials from several jurisdictions, without necessarily undertaking comparisons, but they can be seen as “tools of the trade” for comparative lawyers.
+The second is the move towards harmonization of laws, under the auspices of bodies such as the Hague Conference on Private International Law and the European Union.
+More loosely, there are publications and internet resources that assemble legal materials from several jurisdictions, without necessarily undertaking comparisons, but they can be seen as tools of the trade for comparative lawyers.

 Unification of law is a process that grew out of the need to simplify conflict of law rules, often by international conventions, and has acted on both the national and international levels.
 The numerous uniform laws applicable in the United States, most notably the Uniform Commercial Code, are obvious examples.

-UNIDROIT, the International Institute for the Unification of Private Law, was set up in 1926 as an organ of the League of Nations, but was re-established in 1940 under a new statute.
+Second, UNIDROIT, the International Institute for the Unification of Private Law, was set up in 1926 as an organ of the League of Nations but was re-established in 1940 under a new statute.
 About 60 nations are members.
 Its most notable convention is the Convention relating to a Uniform Law on the International Sale of Goods, 1964.
-Under instruments, researches may find a list of conventions organized by area of law (i.e. agency, capital markets, commercial contracts, contract farming, cultural property, factoring, franchising, international sales, leasing, security interests, succession, transnational civil procedure, and transport).
-Each category offers access to the relevant convention in full text often identifying the overview of the convention, official and other languages (when applicable), official commentary, status, preparatory work, depository information, and relevant selected bibliography.
+Under ‘Instruments’ on the website, researchers may find a list of conventions organized by area of law (agency, capital markets, commercial contracts, contract farming, cultural property, factoring, franchising, international sales, international will, leasing, security interests, transnational civil procedure, and transport).
+Each category offers access to the relevant convention, official commentary, status, preparatory work, depository information, and relevant selected bibliography.

-By the nature of its continuing development, the European Union is the centre of harmonization activity in Europe.
-The main thrusts are in the private law areas of family law, contracts, sales, insurance, trusts and movable property.
-Relevant research centres include:
+By the nature of its continuing development, the European Union is the center of harmonization activity in Europe.
+The main thrusts were for many years confined to private law, notably family law, contracts, sales, insurance, trusts and movable property; more recently, following the Treaty of Lisbon, the EU legislators have also moved into the area of criminal law.

-- Commission on European Family Law (copy the link into browser to open it), based at the University of Utrecht.
-Its monograph series European Family Law (EFL) is published by Intersentia in Antwerp.
+- Commission on European Family Law (copy link into browser to open it), based at the University of Utrecht.; its monograph series European Family Law (EFL) is published by Intersentia.

 - European Group on Tort Law in association with the European Centre of Tort and Insurance Law in Vienna.
-Its website is hosted at the University of Girona, Spain.
+The Group is coordinated by Bernhard A. Koch of the

 - Study Group on a European Civil Code, chaired by Professor Christian von Bar at the University of Osnabrück.

-A six-volume draft ‘Common Frame of Reference’ (DCFR) has been produced by the Acquis Group and the Study Group on a European Civil Code:
+A six-volume draft ‘Common Frame of Reference’ (DCFR) was produced by the Acquis Group and the Study Group on a European Civil Code:

 von BAR, C. and CLIVE, E., eds., Principles, definitions and model rules of European private law: draft common frame of reference (DCFR).
 Oxford University Press, 2010.

-For a much fuller discussion of uniform law resources, see Duncan Alford’s Guide on the Harmonization of International Commercial Law on this website.
+For a much fuller discussion of harmonization/uniform law resources, see Duncan Alford’s Guide on the Harmonization of International Commercial Law (updated by Matthew Novak)on this website.

 The world’s legal systems are a product of history, largely by conquest and colonization, but also in modern times by reasoned and deliberate adoption by one state of at least part of the legal framework of another.
 Two important examples are the modernization of Japanese and Egyptian law, and more recently the adoption of western models of commercial, financial and property law in the former socialist countries of Eastern Europe.

-Traditional classifications offered by the two classic writers on comparative law (see Print Sources, below) are:
+Traditional classifications offered by the two classic writers on comparative law (see Books and Journals, below) are:

 - Socialist (more recently Russian)